odipar/spread/README.md

     }
 }
 ```
-.. which is not too bad!
-Apart from the extra syntactic noise (due to limits of the DSL), the SPREAD function definition pretty much matches the regular Scala version.
+.. which I actually believe is not too bad: apart from the extra syntactic noise (due to limitations of the DSL) the SPREAD version pretty much matches the idiomatic Scala version.

-Now if we evaluate fib(4):
+when we evaluate fib(4):

 ```scala
 println(%(fib,4).fullEval)